-- ResponsibleSteelTM Certified Steel, or equivalent - Steel produced by a steelmaking site where the site's corporate owner has medium-term, quantitative science-based GHG emissions target for the corporation - Low Embodied Carbon Steel, with a defined specific emissions intensity which takes into account the proportion of end of life scrap
+- Steel produced by a steelmaking site where the site's corporate owner has defined and made public both a long-term emissions reduction pathway and a medium-term, quantitative science-based GHG emissions target for the corporation.
+A target approved by the SBTi (Science Based Targets initiative) or equivalent would meet this interim requirementin full. - ResponsibleSteelTM Certified Steel, or equivalent - Low Embodied Carbon Steel, with a defined specific emissions intensity which takes into account the proportion of end of life scrap